 LPD Forces output Low Pass filter Disabled (only on Sound Blaster Pro)

 NO13 Does not hook interrupt 13h

 Low Pass Filter is not available on Sound Blaster 16/32/AWE cards.
 It is also

-not available on some SB Pro compatibles but some do have it.
+not available on most SB Pro compatibles but some do have it (like YMF71x).

-FM and MI are the same since that is how it is implemented on Sound Blaster 16:
+FM and MI are the same for Sound Blaster 16 since that is how it is implemented

 FM volume and Waveblaster MIDI shares the same volume control.
 In some future

 release of MIDIto that can be separated.
 Since games either use MIDI or FM,